Karlos78/jisc_micro_project/micro_project_report.md

----
-title: "Can survey data be used as an indicator of learning outcomes?"
+# Can survey data be used as an indicator of learning outcomes?
-subtitle: "A JISC funded learning analytics micro-project"
-author: "Karl Molden, Veronika Hulikova"
+Karl Molden, Veronika Hulikova
-date: "25 January 2016"
-output:
-  html_document:
-    keep_md: true
-    toc: true
----
+25 January 2016

 ## Synopsis